TejaMallireddy1998/Ollama_GPT/README.md

 ## Application Flow

-1.User opens the chat interface.
+1. User opens the chat interface.

-2.UI sends user message to /chat REST endpoint.
+2. UI sends user message to /chat REST endpoint.

-3.Backend forwards prompt using Spring AI ChatClient.
+3. Backend forwards prompt using Spring AI ChatClient.

-4.Ollama processes the request using a local LLM.
+4. Ollama processes the request using a local LLM.

-5.Response is returned and displayed dynamically in the UI.
+5. Response is returned and displayed dynamically in the UI.

 ## 🛠️ Technologies Used